18 Brilliant British Interiors

 All photos by Bill Batten.

 The living room of this countryside home in Devon, England, hums with bright color.
-It’s owner, a chef, “knows how to marry unconventional ingredients to create something original and fabulous,” writes interior designer Kathryn Ireland.
+Its owner, a chef, “knows how to marry unconventional ingredients to create something original and fabulous,” writes interior designer Kathryn Ireland.

 Photo by Gibbs Smith.

-For a London townhouse, Christian Liaigre was asked to design a 19th-century townhouse around the owner’s collection of Renaissance paintings.
+For a London project, Christian Liaigre was asked to design a 19th-century townhouse around the owner’s collection of Renaissance paintings.
 He responded with furnishings strong enough to hold their own, including a red lacquer dining table and chairs.

 Photo by Mark Seelen.